Silicone rubber is one of the most popular materials. Here are the most important things to know about it.

 • Hygienic

-Passenger safety and operational efficiency are essential within the aerospace industry.
-This is why a high-performance material like silicone is so key.
-It can handle the rigorous demands of the aerospace and aviation industries, and we have worked to manufacture silicone rubber products for over 30 years.
+Passenger safety and operational efficiency are essential within the aerospace industry, which is why a high-performance material like silicone is vital.
+It can handle the rigorous demands of the aerospace and aviation industries, making it the material of choice throughout multiple facets of the manufacturing process.

-The requirements of the aerospace industry mean that you will need specialised grades of silicone.
-Our materials are certified to follow the FAR/JAR 25.823 specifications as follows:
+The requirements of the aerospace industry mean that you need specialised grades of silicone that are suited to different challenges and environments.
+At Viking Extrusions, we can supply material grades that follow:

 • F1 – Flammability CS25.853 (a) Amdt.18 App.F Pt.I(a)(1)(i) & (b)(4) 60s Vert.